appcelerator/appc-standards/languages/objc/README.md

 ## To Use

-1. Copy .clang-formatc into your project root
+1. Copy .clang-format into your project root
 2. Create a Gruntfile.js file:

     	module.exports = function (grunt) {